B-BOY4557/Atempting-to-inprove-Eaglercraft1.5.2/README.md

 your desktop vis a html chromeium thing sorta like the snapchat and discord desktop client... if i can figure out how to do that, gamemaker or unity might have it built in lol.

 enjoy the bace build while its here but soon it will be completed :3

+progress:

+finding texture files
+replaceing links and fuctions
+trying to research how to make this work on a desktop and use the cpu,gpu and ram. not web gl and some cpu and 1.5gb of ram